Wasaline: Current Wasaline

-In January 2012, the city of Vaasa and the municipality of Umeå founded a joint shipping company, NLC Ferry Ab Oy, to ensure the continuation of ferry traffic between the two cities.
-The company acquired the rights to the Wasaline brand from RG Line and started operations with the ferry Wasa Express.
+To ensure ferry traffic between the two cities, the city of Vaasa and the municipality of Umeå founded a joint shipping company, NLC Ferry Ab Oy, in January 2012, acquiring the rights to the Wasaline brand from RG Line and starting operations with the ferry Wasa Express.
 Over the next years, Wasaline established itself as a reliable and valuable cargo carrier between Finland and Sweden and passenger numbers began rising once again.

 Plans to replace the ageing Wasa Express were first introduced in 2016.
 Construction agreement between Kvarken Link (the company founded to run the newbuild project) with Rauma Marine Constructions shipyard was signed in January 2021.

-The new ferry was named Aurora Botnia after a naming contest.
-Construction began in Rauma, Finland in September 2019.
-The ferry was launched in September 2020 and sea trials began in May 2021.
+Named Aurora Botnia after a competition, the new ferry began construction in Rauma, Finland, in September 2019, was launched in September 2020, and its sea trials began in May 2021.
 Aurora Botnia made its maiden voyage between Vaasa and Umeå on August 28, 2021.

+In February 2026, Stena Line completed the purchase of Wasaline.